An Attack That Came Out of the Ether

 This sentence is also false -- "Beckwith said he built a Web site that

-There are dozens of subject area pages on my website and I take
+There are 18 subject area pages on my website.
+Because I take

-pains to document and provide attribution for everything.
-Those pages
+pains to document and provide attribution for everything, those 18 pages

 link to thousands of source articles, primarily from mainstream media

 sources (including The Washington Post), and my intention is not to

 "undermine" poor Barry -- just like it says on my "About"

 page -- it is to "oppose the most liberal (read

 "left-wing") member of the U. S. Senate sitting in the Oval Office" --

 be fair and balanced -- this is an opposition website.